thebeebs/devstarworkshop/instructions/deployment/cicd.md

        git push

-   If successfull, your code should be pushed and commited to the remote repository.
+   If successfull, your code should be committed and pushed to the remote repository.

-2. git Eclipse
+2. Using Eclipse with Git

   In Eclipse:
-  1. Go to Git Staging view;
+  1. Go to Git Staging view.

-  2. You should have visible the file you've changed in the Unstaged Changes area.
+  2. You should have see the file you've changed in the Unstaged Changes area.

   3. Drag & Drop the file from the previous point onto Staged Changes area.